3D Face From X: Learning Face Shape from Diverse Sources: Related Work

-To achieve real-time capturing, \cite{cao2014displaced} presents a learning-based regression approach to fit a generic identity and expression model to an RGB face video on the fly. \cite{WengCHZ14} extends it to run on mobile devices at real-time frame rates by directly regressing the head poses and expression coefficients in one-step.
-The approach is also extended to include the learning of fine-scale facial wrinkles~\cite{cao2015real}. \cite{thies2016face2face} presents a method to jointly fit a parametric model for identity, expression and skin reflectance to the input color, which achieves real-time 3D face tracking and facial reenactment while most of previous methods for facial reenactment work offline~\cite{tog-DaleSJVMP11,cvpr-0001VRTPT14}.
+\textbf{\edittip{Learning-based 3D Face Reconstruction from RGB Inputs.}} \edittip{To achieve real-time capturing of 3D faces, many methods utilize machine learning to shift complex optimization to the off-line training stage.} \cite{cao2014displaced} presents a learning-based regression approach to fit a generic identity and expression model to an RGB face video on the fly. \cite{WengCHZ14} extends it to run on mobile devices at real-time frame rates by directly regressing the head poses and expression coefficients in one-step.
+The approach is also extended to include the learning of fine-scale facial wrinkles~\cite{cao2015real}.